Back to insights

 Robust net-zero target setting: Introducing the SBTi

 After the Paris Agreement came into play, more and more companies began to set climate targets to reduce their emissions.
-Recognising the absence of clear guidance for setting meaningful targets alongside roadmaps for their fulfillment, the Science-Based Target initiative (SBTi) was initiated in 2015 by organizations including the carbon disclosure platform CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
-Since then, 1902 corporates have defined a science based target and 1480 have committed to establishing a target.
+Recognizing the absence of clear guidance for setting meaningful targets alongside roadmaps for their fulfillment, the Science-Based Target initiative (SBTi) was initiated in 2015 by organizations including the carbon disclosure platform CDP, the United Nations Global Compact, World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).
+Since then, 1,902 corporates have defined a science based target and 1,480 have committed to establishing a target.

 SBTi’s Corporate Net-Zero Standard is a renowned, and the most widely used, framework for supporting corporates in setting net-zero targets aligned with climate science.